 In the wake of the mass shooting tragedy in Los Vegas, Vox posted an analysis showing that more guns lead to more gun deaths:

-I was immediately suspicious because I’m living in Guatemala and I am constantly being reminded that Latin America has very high homicide rates, and although I see guards with massive guns all over the place, it has fairly low gun ownership rates.
+I was immediately suspicious because I’m living in Guatemala and I am constantly being reminded that Latin America has very high homicide rates, and although I see guards with massive guns all over the place, Guatemala has quite low gun ownership rates.
 Whereas I agree that a lot of data supports the thesis that too many guns contributes to more gun deaths, gun availability isn’t the only thing that leads to gun deaths.
 Other factors are often more important.
 Otherwise the US would have the highest homicide rate in the world because the US has by far the most guns per capita.
 I can’t figure out any simple rule that explains how they picked the nations they included in the above graph.
 It isn’t the list of OECD nations.
 It is pretty close to a graph that excludes all poor nations, but if so, then it should really include Panama and Uruguay which are richer than Argentina (which is included).
 But that wouldn’t fit the thesis that guns cause more deaths as nicely.
 The graph came from Tewksbury Lab, but they have taken down all reference to it, so I can’t see where they got their data, but it looks like they used data from the 2011 “Estimating Civilian Owned Firearms” by the Small Arms Survey.
 Nationmaster seems to have taken the Small Arms Survey data and added some estimates for other countries to come up with a more comprehensive data set of gun ownership which I combined with World Bank homicide data to produce this graph:

 In fact, it appears that gun availability is actually somewhat correlated with fewer gun deaths.
 I tried excluding all nations poorer than Spain, but it still doesn’t give much support to the thesis that more guns cause more homicides because there is little correlation again: